 Just before sunset on Monday, we left by bus to visit the first temple.
 There we saw the sun set over Luxor which was a beautiful spectacle.
 From there we went to see a sound and light show at the Karnak Temple, where we were met by the governor of Luxor.
 Here listened to an overly dramatic audio narration – which sounded as if was made in the 1930’s – of the history of the gods, starting with someone calling himself the ‘god of the first day’.
 My attention wondered a bit, but I practiced taking photos in the dark with my newish camera, while another ancient proud himself that he married four of his own daughters and bragged about the amount of children he had with them.
 Later we moved to a different location nearby in an amphitheatre-like pavilion and were treated to another half to three quarters of an hour’s sound and light narration.

 On the second, hot morning of the cruise we visited the Valley of the Kings, the Habu Temple, where in 1997 seventy plus tourists were killed by terrorists, the Hatshepsut Temple and the Collossi of Memnon.
 All the hieroglyphs and tombs etc. were starting to look the same to me by this time.
 One must admire the tenacity with which the ancient Egyptians recorded their doings, especially because they did it in stone.
 Some of the artifacts here are really well preserved.
-And, now I can say that I have seen the actual mummified body of Tutankamen, the boy king.
-Mmm.
+And, now I can say that I had the privilege of seeing the actual mummified body of Tutankamun, the boy king.
+Mmm, that’s a story for another day.

 After the very hot morning, we were welcomed back on the boat with nice warm cloths to clean our sweaty faces and fresh lemon and mint drinks to refresh us.
 We had a late lunch and we finally started sailing to Esna.